Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 **What are Libraries?**
 - Tools and functions that are pulled in to help support our application.

-**What are the differences between Containers and Virtual Machines?**

 **What is Docker?**
 - Docker in written in Go and Version 1.0 was first released in 2014.
 It runs on Linux, Windows, Mac.